wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/wwl/manage-microsoft-purview-audit-standard/includes/6-use-audit-log-searching-investigate-common-support-issues.md

 > [!NOTE]
 > Azure AD allows pass-through authentication only for **first-party applications**, such as SharePoint Online and OneDrive for Business.
 It isn't allowed for other third-party applications.

-The following screensot shows an example and descriptions of relevant properties in an audit record for a **User logged In** event that's a result of pass-through authentication.
+The following screenshot shows an example and descriptions of relevant properties in an audit record for a **User logged In** event that's a result of pass-through authentication.
 Select the audit record to display the **Details** flyout page, and then select **More information**.

 :::image type="content" source="../media/passthroughauth1-406dc140.png" alt-text="Screenshot of an Audit record for a successful pass-thru authentication and with selected fields highlighted.":::